-(3) The interest income from US Treasury notes securities used for hedging purposes, which is included in interest income on the consolidated income statements, was \$0.3 million for both the quarters ended March 31, 2024 and December 31, 2023.
+(3) The interest income from US Treasury notes securities used for hedging purposes, which is included in interest income on the consolidated income statements, was \$0.3 million for both the quarters ended March 31, 2024, June 30, 2024 and December 31, 2023 March 31, 2024.

-Noninterest income in the first quarter of 2024 decreased from the fourth quarter of 2023 primarily due to higher levels of income realized in the fourth quarter of 2023 from our investments in small business investment companies.
+Noninterest income in the second quarter of 2024 increased from the first quarter of 2024 decreased from the fourth quarter of 2023 primarily due to higher levels of \$2.6 million more income realized in the fourth second quarter of 2023 2024 from our investments in small business investment companies, and \$0.7 million more gain on loan sales and originations related to seasonal increases in single family mortgage originations.